rgolder1/aztec/README.md

 - webappdemo:

-REST Controller with SpringMCVC.
+REST Controller with SpringMVC.
 The service is a Map for create/update/remove.
 Integration testing with Groovy.